 Older decisions from the United Kingdom may be persuasive (Australian patent law has departed from UK patent law), but they are not binding.
 See Seiko Epson v Calidad [2017] FCAFC 1403 for an example of this consideration.
-Decisions of European and US Courts are interesting but less persuasive.
+Decisions of European and US Courts are of interest, but are less persuasive.
 However, since adopting the concept of "support" instead of fair basis in Australia, European cases may have some increased persuasion on that issue.

-1.11 Are there specialist judges or hearing officers, and if so, do they have a technical background?
+1.12 Are there specialist judges or hearing officers, and if so, do they have a technical background?

-There are presently 17 judges in the Federal Court's Intellectual Property National Practice Area - Patents & Associated Statutes, who can be assigned to patent cases.
+There are presently 15 judges in the Federal Court's Intellectual Property National Practice Area - Patents & Associated Statutes, who can be assigned to patent cases.

-There is no requirement that these judges have a technical background, though some of them do.
+There is no requirement for these judges to have a technical background, though some of them do.

-1.12 What interest must a party have to bring (i) infringement, (ii) revocation, and (iii) declaratory proceedings?
+1.13 What interest must a party have to bring (i) infringement, (ii) revocation, and (iii) declaratory proceedings?